paulbaumgarten/pbaumgarten.com/myp-design/face-filters/README.md

 ## Save an image

-As already shown in the take a photo section, once you have an Image object it has a built in save command.
+As already shown above section, once you have an Image object it has a built in save command.
 It can save in PNG or JPG format.
 It will be saved into your project folder.

 ```python
 img = Image.open("my picture.png")  # alternatively use the camera